ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

   must load the launcher class.

-You will have to re-install your package (even if installed with ``pip install -e``) for the entry points to update.
+You need to re-install your package (even if installed with ``pip install -e``) for the entry points to update.

 CLI Defaults and Description
 ''''''''''''''''''''''''''''